What is a Learnership?

-When a learnership is properly planned and implemented, the benefits to both the employer and the employee can far outweigh the drawbacks.
-Here it is vital for the employer to use a Training Provider that have skilled and experienced lectruers to assist learners in applying the theory into the workplace.
+There are benefits to both the employer and the employee that outweigh the drawbacks when a learnership has been strategically planned and implemented.
+For instance, it is vital for the employer to use a Training Provider that have skilled and experienced lecturers to assist learners (their employees) in applying the theory into the workplace.
 The Training Provider will also take care of the paperwork while the employer concentrates on their business.

-(SARS) Tax Incentives (Legislated in section 12H of the Income Tax Act,58 of 1962, amended in January 2010).
-These are deductions on your taxable income that can be claimed per employed candidate in a learnership.
+The (SARS) Tax Incentives (Legislated in section 12H of the Income Tax Act, 58 of 1962, amended in January 2010) are deducted from the taxable income that can be claimed by an employed candidate in a learnership.
 The allowance is based on a 12 month period, and full periods of a month.
 The learnership can be carried over to another employer (if linked to the trade) while the employee is in training.
 The new employer can claim for the rest of the year and also the full completion allowance.

 (SETAs) Learnership Grants

-The grants range from R4 000 – R40 000 per learner.
-The grants are offered on a first come, first serve basis and are subject to availability.
-The application should also clearly state that the learnership would address a needed skill in the sector..
+On subject to availability, note that grants are offered on a first come, first serve basis and are subject to availability.
+The application should also clearly state that the learnership would address a needed skill in the sector.

 Written by Sthembokuhle Ndlovu